awsdocs/amazon-glacier-developer-guide/doc_source/api-initiate-job-post.md

 ## Working with Amazon Glacier Select Jobs<a name="api-initiate-select-job"></a>

-You use an Amazon Glacier select job to perform SQL queries on archive objects\.
+You use an Amazon Glacier Select job to perform SQL queries on archive objects\.
 The archive objects being queried by the select job must be formatted as uncompressed comma\-separated values \(CSV\) files\.
-For overview information about Amazon Glacier select jobs, see [Querying Archives with Amazon Glacier Select](glacier-select.md)\.
+For overview information about Amazon Glacier Select jobs, see [Querying Archives with Amazon Glacier Select](glacier-select.md)\.

 When initiating a select job, you do the following:
 + Define an output location for the output of your select query\.
 This location must be an Amazon S3 bucket in the same AWS Region as the vault containing the archive object being queried\.
 The AWS account that initiates the job must have permissions to write to the S3 bucket\.
 You can specify the storage class and encryption for the output objects stored in Amazon S3\.
 When setting [S3Location](api-S3Location.md), it might be helpful to read the following topics in the Amazon S3 documentation:
   + [PUT Object](http://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectPUT.html) in the *Amazon Simple Storage Service API Reference*
   + [Managing Access with ACLs](http://docs.aws.amazon.com/AmazonS3/latest/dev/S3_ACLs_UsingACLs.html) in the *Amazon Simple Storage Service Developer Guide*
   + [Protecting Data Using Server\-Side Encryption](http://docs.aws.amazon.com/AmazonS3/latest/dev/serv-side-encryption.html) in the *Amazon Simple Storage Service Developer Guide*
 + Define the SQL expression to use for the SELECT for your query in [SelectParameters](api-SelectParameters.md)\.
 For example, you can use expressions like the following examples:
   + The following example expression returns all records from the specified object\.

     ```
     SELECT * FROM archive
     ```
   + Assuming you are not using any headers for data stored in the object, you can specify columns using positional headers\.

     ```
     SELECT s._1, s._2 FROM archive s WHERE s._3 > 100
     ```
   + If you have headers and you set the `fileHeaderInfo` in [CSVInput](api-CSVInput.md) to `Use`, you can specify headers in the query\. \(If you set the `fileHeaderInfo` field to `Ignore`, the first row is skipped for the query\.\) You cannot mix ordinal positions with header column names\.

     ```
     SELECT s.Id, s.FirstName, s.SSN FROM archive s
     ```

-For more information about using SQL with Amazon Glacier select, see [Amazon Glacier Select SQL Reference](glacier-select-sql-reference.md)\.
+For more information about using SQL with Amazon Glacier Select, see [SQL Reference for Amazon S3 Select and Amazon Glacier Select](s3-glacier-select-sql-reference.md)\.

 When initiating a select job, you can also do the following:
 + Specify the `Expedited` tier to expedite your queries\.
 For more information, see [Expedited, Standard, and Bulk Tiers](#api-initiate-job-expedited-bulk)\.
 + Specify details about the data serialization format of both the input object being queried and the serialization of the CSV\-encoded query results\.
 + Specify an Amazon Simple Notification Service \(Amazon SNS\) topic to which Amazon Glacier can post a notification after the job is completed\.
 You can specify an SNS topic for each job request\.
 The notification is sent only after Amazon Glacier completes the job\.
 + You can use [Describe Job \(GET JobID\)](api-describe-job-get.md) to obtain job status information while a job is in progress\.
 However, it is more efficient to use an Amazon SNS notification to determine when a job is complete\.

 When working with a select job, you cannot do the following:
 +  Call the **GetJobOutput** operation\.
 Job output is written to the output location\.
 +  Use ranged selection\.

 For an example of initiating a select job, see [Example Request: Initiate a select job](#api-initiate-job-post-example-select-request)\.